 Kristin: THE TURNAWAY GIRLS has a very feminist message.
 As a middle grader, was there a moment when you felt especially oppressed as a girl?
 How did you react then?
 Is that different from how you’d react now?

 Hayley: There were lots of little moments, and most of them involved being objectified by older men.
-For instance, I had a music teacher who used to pat me on the legs or bottom, and who once looked up my shirt.
-At the time, I reacted by moving away from him/ignoring him.
+For instance, I had a music teacher who used to put his hand on my leg while I was playing the piano, and who once lifted up my shirt.
+At the time, I reacted by moving away from him or ignoring him.
 I also never told anyone about it.
 If I could go back, I would leave the room and call my mom to fetch me.
 I would also tell my mom about it.

 Kristin: If you could go back in time and give your middle grade self one piece of advice, what would it be?